Seeed-Studio/wiki-documents/docs/Bluetooth_Bee.md

 ![](https://github.com/SeeedDocument/Bluetooth-Bee/raw/master/img/Bluetooth_windows8.jpg)

-####   Connecting Bluetooth Bee to PC using [UartsBee](https://seeeddoc.github.io/UartSBee/)  in Master Mode  ####
+####   Connecting Bluetooth Bee to PC using UartsBee in Master Mode  ####

-This demo uses hardware arrangement described in [Hardware Installation - UartSBee](http://wiki.seeedstudio.com/Bluetooth_Bee/#connecting-to-pc-with-uartsbee).
+This demo uses hardware arrangement described in [Hardware Installation - UartSBee.
 Connect UartSbee to PC using a mini USB cable.

-- Open a serial terminal and connect to [UartSBee](/UartSBee) (title=undefined) serial port device like COM1 in Windows or /dev/ttyUSB0 in GNU/Linux with baud rate:38400, Databits: 8, Stopbits: 1 and No Flow Control
+- Open a serial terminal and connect to UartSBee serial port device like COM1 in Windows or /dev/ttyUSB0 in GNU/Linux with baud rate:38400, Databits: 8, Stopbits: 1 and No Flow Control

 - Send \r\n+STWMOD=1\r\n command.
 This configures the **Bluetooth Bee** in master mode.